AlphaKretin/bastion-bot/README.md

 }
 ```

+This file can be generated with the `setcodes2json.js` file.
+Simply run it as a node app in the same folder as a YGOPro `strings.conf` file, and it will output a `setcodes.json` that should be properly formatted.

 ### Emotes
 By default, the emote file is called `emotes.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/emotes.json`.
 The script expects `emotes.json` to contain a object, with string values as both the keys and the values, with minimal exceptions.